KingOfCramers/cloture.api/README.md

 # 🏛️ Cloture Backend

-This is the backend for the Cloture application.
+This is the backend for Cloture.
+It's a GraphQL API that serves up content for consumption by a frontend about congressional committee websites.

-This [Apollo](https://www.apollographql.com/) server performs two functions:

-1. Accepts traffic and serves the static React application.
-2. Fetches data from the `MongoDB` database upon receiving GQL requests from the frontend.

 ## Development